antiboredom/processing.riso/README.md

 ## Getting started

 Set up a base Riso object for each color you want to print with.
-It's constructor takes 4 parameters: the parent applet ("this"), the color, width and height.
-If you skip widhth and height, it will default to the canvas width and height.
+The constructor takes 4 parameters: the parent applet ("this"), the color, width and height.
+If you skip width and height, it will default to the canvas width and height.

-The color parameter can be a string that is the name of the riso ink color you want to print with.
+The color parameter should be the name of the riso ink color you want to print with, like "black", "green", or "red".
+You can also pass it a Processing color.

 This example prepares an image with black and yellow layers.